|

 and bronze brooches, etc., which the surrounding earth

+has yielded.
 As the pages of history are turned such characters

 are met as Hengist and Horsa, St. Augustine, Simon de